MONEI

 Increase transaction approval rates with payments orchestration

 There’s more than one PSP in the world, so working out which one to use is difficult.
-In fact, to make sure your customers can use their preferred payment methods, you might need to use more than one payment service provider.
+In fact, to make sure your customers can pay with their preferred methods, you might need to use more than one payment service provider.

-Improve the customer experience by accepting more payment methods, speeding up the checkout process, and increasing your transaction approval rates by connecting with a PSP that offers payments orchestration.
+Improve the customer experience by accepting more payment methods, speeding up the checkout process, and increasing your transaction approval rates by connecting with a payment service provider that offers payments orchestration.
 With one integration, you can configure multiple payment methods in your store and set up payment routing rules to send transactions to the best-performing processor.
 The result?
 Fewer failed payments due to technical issues or downtimes and higher transaction approval and conversion rates for your business.
+Sign up now 👉👉👉

 📚Further reading: A Simple Guide to Payments Orchestration Platforms